Sintahks/Othello/README.md

 License Agreement:
 [Named Link] (https://creativecommons.org/licenses/by/2.0/legalcode)

-Changes : No changes made to the background image.
+Changes : No changes were made to this image.

 Other Graphical Details